 Guigang Guangxi, China Travel Guide

-Longtan National Park With forests (Guiping) focuses on forest and biodiversity conservation.
+Longtan National Forest Park (Guiping) focuses on jungle and biodiversity conservation.
 Efforts protect the Xunjiang River ecosystems.

 Waste sorting is promoted.
-Look for the marked bins.
+Look for designated bins.
 Bring a Reusable water bottle and shopping bag for less plastic waste.

 Water scarcity can affect parts of China.
 Mind your water usage.